 head +: tail -> head Nat.+ recursive.myTotal tail

-However, because these kinds of operations are so commonly performed on data structures, you'll find that it's more common to delegate control over the looping logic to other functions which are based on the principles of recursion.
-Because we've entrusted the finer grained details of "how repeat the desired code" to other functions, we are able to focus on describing the desired effect of our program.
+Because these kinds of operations are so commonly performed on data structures, it's more common to delegate control over the looping logic to other functions which are based on the principles of recursion.

 fold.myTotal : [Nat] -> Nat